 Group food challenges last about four hours, during which Michael Pistiner, MD, and his team meet with families, monitor patients and give group lessons on reading food labels, how to use an auto-injector, how to make decisions when eating out and more.
 It also gives families a chance to meet one another and have in-depth conversations with providers.

-Since coming to MGHfC in October 2018, Nicholas has completed food challenges for baked egg, baked milk, peanut and almond – and passed them all.
-He also cautiously tried pecan and walnut at home.
+Since coming to MGfC in October 2018, Nicholas has completed food challenges for baked egg, baked milk, peanut and almond – and passed them all.
+He also cautiously tried pecan and walnut at home, and recently outgrew his mustard allergy.
 The care team determined that his only remaining tree nut allergies include cashew and pistachio.

 “Early on, I was worried that Nicholas wouldn’t be able to go to birthday parties or social gatherings because his allergies were so severe.
 Even coming into contact with certain foods would cause a reaction on his skin,” said Wardon.
 “This is a big deal for Nicholas now, he can enjoy birthday parties like any other kid, which he has never been able to do before.”